cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 * a recursive function call,
 * a loop.

 Mindcode recognizes most kinds of loops including loops in mlog blocks, but it won't recognize jumps or loops resulting from `@counter` manipuation.
-Such jumps and loops may cause malfunction of atomic blocks.
+Such jumps and loops may cause malfunction of atomic sections.

 > [!IMPORTANT]
 > The [Loop unrolling optimization](optimizations/LOOP-UNROLLING.markdown) may unroll a loop inside an atomic section, essentially removing the loop and making the code compatible with an atomic section.
 However, when the optimization doesn't take place, either because of space constraints or because the optimization is disabled, the atomic section will no longer compile.
 Use loops within atomic sections with caution.